 It was 3am and I was driving through the deserted streets of my hometown – Menasha, Wisconsin – listening to some music, smoking cigarettes, remembering what it felt like to be 16, driving this very car through these very same streets.
 Those days seemed so distant, but not because of the years that had passed, but because of the innocence lost.
 I was now 22 years old, a senior in college at UW Madison.
 I was hungover yet again from the previous night of drinking and drugs, and as usual, I couldn’t sleep.
 I came home from college for the weekend to see my girlfriend Wendy.

-She was a Nurse and had just left for her 12 hour shift (3am -3pm) at Theda Clark Hospital.
+She was a Nurse and had just left for her 12 hour shift, which started at 3am.
+I was staying in her parents basement, and came down to say goodbye before she left for work.
 I decided to go for a drive since I couldn’t sleep and was sick of lying around with my racing thoughts.
 What followed was the weirdest, most physically intense experience of my life.
 What I experienced that night, on March 1, 2003, alone in my car, changed the course of my life forever.

 So what happened on that night?